bmarti44/Cliste/README.md

 ----------
 Download/clone this project to your system.
 Use npm to install:

-npm install require-dir mime handlebars mongodb mongoose node-static -g
+npm install require-dir handlebars mongodb mongoose node-static -g

 Module Creation
 --------